On creating convexity in high dimensions: Introduction and overview

-to be the set of probability laws $\mu$ on the real line that occur as the law of a convex sum of $k$ standard Gaussian random variables that may depend on each other in any way possible.
+to be the set of probability laws $\mu$ on the real line that occur as the law of a convex combination of $k$ standard Gaussian random variables, coupled in any way possible.
 Note in particular that $\mathcal{M}_1$ consists only of the standard one-dimensional Gaussian law itself, i.e.\ $\mathcal{M}_1 = \{ \gamma \}$.

 If we define $B(\mu, \delta):= \{ \nu \text{ prob.\ measure on $\mathbb{R}$}: W(\mu,\nu) \leq \delta \}$ to be the closed ball of radius $\delta$ around a probability measure $\mu$ on $\mathbb{R}$ in the Wasserstein metric, then the set $E_n(\delta)$ defined in \eqref{eq:Efirst} may alternatively be written